-As the MiG-21I was an extremely specialised test aircraft, there was no requirement for the equipment to carry and employ weapons to be fitted, along with only needing a reduced avionics fit as well.
+As the MiG-21I was an extremely specialised test aircraft, there was no requirement for the equipment to carry and employ weapons to be fitted.
+It was also so advanced that it only needed a reduced avionics fit.

 This had the effect of reducing the overall weight of the test airframes, and as such the prototypes returned some impressive performance figures.

 All tailless aircraft are controlled in flight by a rudder, and a specialised horizontal flight control surface known as an elevon.
 The elevon is utilised in tailless aircraft designs to replace both the elevator and aileron flight control surfaces and control both pitch and roll during controlled flight.

 In the MiG-21I, the normal tailplanes with elevators were removed, and the double-delta wing was extended to the rear of the fuselage, in line with the vertical tailplane and rudder.